raramer/Compensable/README.md

 2. Execute the steps of your workflow in the context of the compensator.

-   * Upon successful completion of a step, its compensation (if defined) is added to an internal compensation stack.
+   * Upon successful completion of a step's execution, its defined compensation is added to an internal stack.

-   * If an exception is thrown in any execution, (DoIfAsync) test, or (ForeachAsync) enumeration, then the compensations in the stack are called in reverse order (except in the case of tags) and the original exception is thrown.
+   * If an exception is thrown in any *execution*, *test*, or *items* enumeration, then the compensations in the stack are called in reverse order and the original exception is re-thrown.
+See "**Tags**" below for specifying a different order.

-   * If an exception occurs when calling a compensation, then a `CompensationException` is thrown that contains `WhileExecuting` and `WhileCompensating` properties and whose inner exception is also the original WhileExecuting exception.
-(See below for alternate behavior when `CompensateAsync` is called.)
+   * If an exception is thrown when calling a compensation, then a `CompensationException` is thrown that contains `WhileExecuting` and `WhileCompensating` properties and whose inner exception is also the original WhileExecuting exception.
+See "**CompensateAsync**" below for its alternate behavior.

-   _Overloads are available for async and non-async methods, and methods that do not require compensation._
+   _Overloads are available for calling async and non-async target methods, non-method tests, and steps that do not require compensation._

-   * `DoAsync` - defines a step that does not return a response.
+   * `DoAsync` - executes a step that does not return a result.

      ```csharp
      await compensator.DoAsync(